PamPayne/austria/austria-explanations-en.md

 ### Re § 14 (4) and § 16 (14) (distribution):

-With the amendment, the term **"tobacco wear business"**, which originated from the Tobacco Monopoly Act
+With the amendment, the term "tobacco wear business", which originated from the Tobacco Monopoly Act
 1968 (TabMG 1968) and is no longer in use, is adapted to the terminology of the Tobacco Monopoly Act
 1996 (TabMG 1996).